- Find a Course

 Trainees: From 2016 if you are starting a traineeship that is on the NSW Skills List, your Smart and Skilled fee for the whole qualification will not be more than $1,000.

 When enrolling under a Smart and Skilled entitlement and where you are eligible for 100% credit from previous studies, your student fee contribution will be zero.
 However, you will be required to pay an administration fee for the production of your testamur.

 For full details on TAFE NSW fees and money matters please visit our Paying for Your Course page.

-Monday to Thursday.
-You will be required to attend an average of 17 hours per week including attendance at performances and workshops (subject to change).
+Classes will be on Monday, Tuesday and Friday.
+You will be required to attend an average of 18 hours per week including attendance at workshops.
 Additional study may be required.

 To enrol in this course, please use the Enrol option.

 You can also enrol in person with our Customer Service staff at

 Building T13 (Administration)